 16. Attend a Performance at Palau de la Música Catalana

-If you want to experience something really special in Barcelona, try to get the tickets for a performance at Palau de la Música Catalana.
+If you want to experience something really special in Barcelona, try to get tickets for a performance at Palau de la Música Catalana.
 This stunning music hall is a real masterpiece and worth visiting in itself, but it’s even more special if you can attend a concert here.

 They organize various concerts every evening and also during the day on the weekends.
-From classical music and dance to the most modern musical performances and traditional Flamenco dances – there are always plenty of choices to suit any interests.
+From classical music and dance to the most modern musical performances and traditional Flamenco dances – there are always plenty of choices to suit any interest.
 Most of the time, tickets are available just a few days in advance (or even on the day itself), so check the program and go.
 It will be totally worth it!